qbroker/pluginBuilder/README.md

-## pluginBuilder, build TiddlyWikiClassic plugins with ease
+## pluginBuilder-Plugin.js, build TiddlyWikiClassic plugins with ease

-This TiddlyWikiClassic gives you the templates and plugins to build TiddlyWikiClassic plugins based on templates.
+This TiddlyWikiClassic provides you the templates and plugins to build TiddlyWikiClassic plugins.
+Build TiddlyWikiClassic plugins and do not worry about the plugin structure, just focus on the source code.\

-The plugin source code can be:
+The source code can be:
-- edited with ace.js editor, that is included as plugin
+- Edited with the ace.js editor, is included as plugin
-- transpiled with babel to es2015, that is included as plugin
+- Transpiled with Babel to es2015, is included as plugin
-- minified with terser, that is included as plugin
+- Minified with Terser, is included as plugin
+\
+Give the plugin a try and load the TiddlyWikiClassic from [here](https://qbroker.github.io/pluginBuilder/index.html) :heavy_check_mark:\

-If you like to contribute or like to propose improvements drop them [here](https://groups.google.com/g/tiddlywikiclassic)
+If you like to contribute or like to propose improvements drop them [here](https://groups.google.com/g/tiddlywikiclassic)\

-Load the TiddlyWikiClassic from here https://qbroker.github.io/pluginBuilder/index.html

 ```
 *** The plugin is EXPERIMENTAL AND SUBJECT TO CHANGE ***